Distance: 34 miles out and back

 When you’re back at the aforementioned “caution” sign, the worst of the climbing is over, but there are still 6 miles of mostly up to go, so don’t burn all your matches on the steep stuff.

-Shortening the route: The obvious cut is to ride down to the river and turn around.
+Shortening the route: Ride down to the river and turn around.
 Both sides of the canyon are equally rewarding.

 Adding miles: Locals ride Ward’s Ferry Road as part of a loop, but that usually involves riding a substantial leg of Hwy 120, which I wouldn’t do in the summer, since it’s heavily trafficked with cars heading to and from Yosemite.
 But there is one leg worth riding.
 If you look at a map of Hwy 120 just west of Groveland, you’ll see a 4.5-mile stretch that looks like spaghetti, and a straighter 1.7-mile cut-off called Old Priest Road.
 This little pocket is the stuff of cycling legend.
 Old Priest Road averages a mind-boggling 17%, which means much of it is well over 20%.
 It’s reputed to be the steepest climb in the Sierra.
 Since Hwy 120 has the same elevation change in over twice the distance, it’s a more reasonable 7% or so, which makes for a fantastic descent (if you’re willing to dodge the cars).
 All of which means you can ride up Old Priest and down 120, and satiate your climbing and descending jones in a little over 6 miles.
 I wouldn’t go near Old Priest on a wet or icy day, and I wouldn’t consider descending it ever.